kunerd/clerk/README.md

 Hardware independent HD44780 LCD library written in Rust

 The library's goal is to provide a high level interface to control HD44780 compliant LCD displays.
 It does not rely on `std` and therefore it should work on PCs as well as on embedded devices.
+Its main goal is to provide all features defined in the HD44780 spec.

 ## Current state
 This library is actively maintained and most of the features described in the HD44780 spec are implemented.
 The current work mainly concentrates on providing a first stable version.